The March 8, 2022 Primary Election has been moved to May 17, 2022.

 The ballot received when you vote in a partisan primary election is determined based on the jurisdictional information that corresponds with your residential address, and your registered party affiliation.
 To determine which ballot you will receive based on your residential address, click here.

 Prior to voting in any election it is important to confirm that you are a registered voter and that your voter registration contains all of your most recent information.
-During an election, your voter registration record should accurately reflect full name and address.
+Your voter registration record should accurately reflect full name, address and party affiliation in order to ensure a quick and efficient Election Day experience.
 Your party affiliation does impact the ballot that you receive during a primary election.
 You may check the status of your voter registration by clicking here.

-If you would like to register to vote for the first time or update your registration profile, please print, complete and sign a voter registration application and return it to the New Hanover County Board of Elections office prior to the voter registration deadline – Friday, February 7, 2020.
-If you miss the voter registration deadline but would like to register to vote prior to the primary election, you may do so by completing the Same-Day Registration process during the One-Stop Voting period.
+If you would like to register to vote for the first time or update your registration profile, please print, complete and sign a voter registration application and return it to the New Hanover County Board of Elections office prior to the voter registration deadline – Friday, April 22, 2022.
+If you miss the voter registration deadline but would like to register to vote prior to the municipal elections, you may do so by completing the Same-Day Registration process during the One-Stop Voting period.
 Same-Day Registration allows a person to register and vote at the same time at a One-Stop Site.
 You are not allowed to complete the Same-Day Registration process and vote on Election Day.
-One-Stop Voting runs from Thursday, February 13 through Saturday, February 29, 2020 (Specific dates, times and location(s) coming soon.)
+One-Stop Voting runs from Thursday, April 28 through Saturday, May 14, 2022 (Specific dates, times and location(s) coming soon.)
 For more information on the Same-Day Registration process, please click here.

 There are three voting options in North Carolina in which a voter may choose to cast their ballot.

 Provisional Voting is a fail-safe voting method that is available to any voter at One-Stop Voting and on Election Day when there is a question of that person’s eligibility to vote.
 For more information about provisional voting in North Carolina please access the North Carolina State Board of Elections website.